krzysztofzablocki/Sourcery/README.md

 - You can add multiline annotations
 - You can interleave annotations with documentation
 - Sourcery scans all `sourcery:` annotations in the given comment block above the source until first non-comment/doc line
+- Using `/*` and `*/` for annotation comment you can put it on the same line with your code.
+This is usefull for annotating methods parameters, enum case associated values.
+All such annotations should be placed in one comment block.
+When using inline annotations for enum cases, cases must be separated with `;`

 #### Format: